-Chris is the Founder and CEO of Credit Fair-e.
-Credit Fair-e is a socially responsible lender that leverages advanced artificial intelligence and machine learning to help low and middle-income families break their cycle of debt by providing them with fair, affordable small-dollar loans.
+Credit Fair-e is a socially responsible lender that leverages advanced artificial intelligence and machine learning to help low and middle income families break their cycle of debt by providing them with fair, affordable small-dollar loans.
 Chris received a BS in Business Administration and an MBA in Entrepreneurship from the University of Louisville.

 David is a Lead Accountant at Brown-Forman, one of the largest American-owned spirits and wine companies.
 He is a licensed CPA with over 14 years of experience in industry and public accounting.
 David has a BSBA in Accounting and Finance from The Ohio State University and an Entrepreneurship MBA from the University of Louisville where he graduated with distinction.
 While at UofL, David co-founded DV Tech, a rubber recycling concept company which he and his MBA team presented at seven business plan competitions, concluding with winning the Edward H. Molter Memorial Prize for Best Presentation at the 2016 Rice Business Plan Competition.
 David and his wife Amy’s most recent new venture is their daughter Ava who was born in 2017.

 Alicia Kelley Heazlitt, COO, Signature Advantage